cheapjack/cocklecraft-of-things/SETUP.md

 ### Tips

+ * If you get the "espcomm failed" error, try turning the Thing off and then on just after you've hit the upload button.
+Getting the timing right can be a bit tricky, but persevere.
  * Once you've uploaded the code, you need to unplug the USB-Serial board from the Thing for the program to start running.